Tutorial: Gate-based superconducting quantum computing: Superconducting Qubit

 More systematic plots regarding the two observations, (i) the flattening of the energy band and (ii) the suppression of the anharmonicity in the large $E_\textrm{J}/E_\textrm{C}$ limit, are given in Fig.~\ref{fig:qubitIsland}(g) and (h), respectively.
 Note that the difference between the transition frequencies at $N_\textrm{ext} = 0$ and 0.5, denoted by $\Delta\omega_\textrm{q}$, decreases exponentially as shown in the inset of Fig.~\ref{fig:qubitIsland}(g).
 This indicates that the energy levels are completely flat if $E_\textrm{J}/E_\textrm{C} \gtrsim 50$.

-The anharmonicity at $N_\textrm{ext} = 0$ and 0.5 also collapses into a single curve because of the flattening of the energy band [Fig.~\ref{fig:qubitIsland}(h)].
-The crucial observation is that, although $\alpha$ is also approaching zero, its slope is algebraic rather than exponential.
-This suggests that we can use the circuit in the large $E_\textrm{J}/E_\textrm{C}$ limit as a charge-insensitive qubit, which is called a transmon (see Sec.~\ref{sec:noiseResilient} for the implementation of a transmon).\cite{koch2007}
+The anharmonicity at $N_\mathrm{ext} = 0$ and $0.5$ also collapses into a single curve because of the flattening of the energy band [Fig.~\ref{fig:qubitIsland}(h)].
+The crucial observation is that, although $\alpha$ is also approaching zero, it decreases algebraically rather than exponentially.
+This suggests that we can use the circuit in the large $E_\mathrm{J}/E_\mathrm{C}$ limit as a charge-insensitive qubit, known as a transmon\cite{koch2007} (see Sec.~\ref{sec:noiseResilient} for the implementation of a transmon).\footnote{Practically the same plot as Fig.~\ref{fig:qubitIsland}(a)--(c) can be found in K. K. Likharev's 1986 book.\cite{likharev}}